-Entering his sixth season with the Rams, Brett Teach has been instrumental in elevating VCU to a national stage.
+Entering his seventh season with the Rams, Brett Teach has been instrumental in elevating VCU to a national stage.

 VCU has developed 16 players who have received professional contracts during Teach’s time at VCU thus far, including Chicago Fire player Jason Johnson.